-- it should be vital to the national interest;
+● it should be vital to the national interest;

-- it should be prepared to provide sufficient resource to win;
+● it should be prepared to provide sufficient resource to win;

-- it should have defined political and military objectives;
+● it should have defined political and military objectives;

-- the resources provided “must be continually reassessed and adjusted” as the situation changes;
+● the resources provided “must be continually reassessed and adjusted” as the situation changes;

-- the action should have the support of the population and of Congress;
+● the action should have the support of the population and of Congress;

-- and “combat should be a last resort”.
+● and “combat should be a last resort”.

-These are tests from a political viewpoint – rather than taking a moral stance on a ‘just war’ (188.8.131.52) or solely analysing the likelihood of military success (7.4.1).
-He didn’t even mention international law (5.3.6) as a consideration.
+These are tests from a mostly political viewpoint – rather than taking a moral stance on a ‘just war’ (188.8.131.52) or solely analysing the likelihood of military success (7.4.1).
+He didn’t consider international law (5.3.6).

-Robert D. Kaplan summarised a ‘realistic’ approach:
+Robert D. Kaplan’s article, On foreign policy, Donald Trump is no realist, summarised a ‘realistic’ approach:

 “the realist knows that he must work with … elemental forces rather than against them, he also knows, for example, that order comes before freedom and interests come before values.
 After all, without order there is no freedom for anybody, and without interests a state has no incentive to project its values.”